Michael Buckley (YouTuber): What the Buck!?

 What the Buck?! is a celebrity gossip and comedy series of short videos created and posted on YouTube by Michael Buckley.
 The series featured Buckley who poked fun at celebrities, often making jokes while reporting on pop-culture news.
 The series started in 2005 on a public-access cable TV show called Table for Two.
 Later, clips were posted on MySpace, as well as on a YouTube channel called peron75 where it reached many more people.
 The show moved from Cable TV to YouTube, and by May 1, 2007, the What the Buck?! show had its own dedicated channel called 'WHATTHEBUCKSHOW".
 By 2008, the What the Buck?!
 YouTube channel was one of the top 10 most-subscribed-to YouTube channels, where it remained for about two years.
 The show had a peak of 1.43 million combined channel subscribers and 464 million total episode views.
 The last episode was posted to YouTube on July 1, 2016, when Buckley canceled the show in a video titled "The End".

 Minisode Maniac! with What the Buck?!

 In January 2009, Buckley became 'The Minisode Maniac' by discussing and promoting The Minisode Network's content on the Minisode's YouTube page and Crackle.
 Michael officially posted his last Minisode Maniac episode in mid-February.
 To celebrate he ran around his backyard in a speedo in the snow.

 Personal life

 Buckley is pansexual and divorced.
 He lived in Connecticut with his former husband until 2017, and filmed the What the Buck?! show in his house there.
-As of December 2017, he lives in Denver, Colorado, to be close to his twin sister Debbie.
+As of December 2017, he lives in Denver, Colorado, to be close to his twin sister Debbie and nephew Luke.
 To show his fans his "softer side", he began to vlog about his home life on his peron75 YouTube channel, and used to appear live on BlogTV.